Crush Rib Design Guidelines

 - The fabrication process of the rib must be carefully considered during design.

-- To reduce sink marks and warp, the rib should be as short as possible while providing the required stiffness.
+- The rib should be as short as possible while providing the required stiffness to reduce sink marks and warp.

 - The root radius of the rib should be as large as possible to avoid stress concentration and cracking.